-In addition, it is important to keep in mind that the timer for periodic sendings is reset at the end of the time unit immediately greater than the one used for defining the sending periods.
+In addition, it is important to keep in mind that the period counter is reset at the end of the time unit immediately greater than the one used for defining the sending periods.
+The following example illustrates this.

 Example III: